riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 ### Absolute Addresses

-Absolute addresses in position dependent code are loaded with a pair of instructions which have an associated pair of relocations:
+32-bit absolute addresses in position dependent code are loaded with a pair of instructions which have an associated pair of relocations:
 `R_RISCV_HI20` plus `R_RISCV_LO12_I` or `R_RISCV_LO12_S`.